Skip to main content

 Step 1: Build a Semantic Model

 At the core of Credible is the semantic model—a governed, versioned interface that defines how your data should be understood and used.
 Think of it as a an API for your data: it captures not just structure, but business meaning.
-You’ll use the Credible AI Copilot in VS Code to generate your first model using existing catalog metadata, query logs, and the structure of your data warehouse.
+You’ll use the Credible AI agent in VS Code to generate your first model using existing catalog metadata, query logs, and the structure of your data warehouse.

 Open the Credible Chat Panel

 Open the Credible Chat Panel.
 You will initially see it on the left in Activity Bar.
-To open the AI Copilot chat, click on the Credible icon.
+To open the Credible AI agent chat, click on the Credible icon.
 To view the File Explorer, the Credible Service Panel and the Chat (along with your file), we recommend moving the chat over to the right panel by dragging and dropping the Credible Chat into a panel on the right, as shown in the screencast below:

 Generate Your Semantic Model

-Open the Credible chat and ask the Credible AI Copilot to help you build a model on the ecommerce dataset.
+Open the Credible chat and ask the Credible AI agent to help you build a model on the ecommerce dataset.
 For example: Build a semantic model of our ecommerce data to analyze sales by brand or product and user spend by age bucket.

 Review and Adjust Your Model